 Boarding school or day school?

-What is your real concern?
+What is your genuine concern?
 Finances?
 Letting your child go?
 Something else?
 You need to work through those issues at this stage and deal with them.
 Boarding schools typically have financial aid programs.
-The amount of money they may award you might very much surprise.
+The amount of money they may award you might very much surprise you.
 You won't know until you ask.

-Letting your child go?
+Are you letting your child go?
 Ah!
 I can relate to this issue.
 It is not easy to let your baby out of your sight.
-Been there.
-Done that.
+You have been there and done that.
 But perhaps boarding school is what she needs to advance to the next level of her maturation.
-If you and your spouse have full-time careers, then I wholeheartedly recommend considering boarding school as a viable private school solution.
+If you and your spouse have full-time careers, I recommend considering boarding school as a viable private school solution.
 Supervising teenagers is not a part-time job, after all.
-As long as you have adult supervision in place for the after school hours and weekends, you will be fine with a good day school.
-If you cannot provide 24/7 supervision of your teen, then consider boarding school.
+As long as you are OK with a good school day if supervision during the after-school hours and weekends, you can provide 24/7 supervision for your teen; consider boarding school.

 Religious school or not?

 It does not matter what religion is involved.
-When your religion matters to you, you will want to seriously consider your private school options from the religious perspective.
+When your religion matters to you, you will want to seriously consider your private school options from a religious perspective.
 This consideration typically applies more to day schools simply because there are so many more days schools.
-But it is a valid consideration when considering boarding schools as well.
+However, it is a valid consideration to consider boarding schools as well.

-The following video gives us an idea of how religion permeates the daily life and work of a Jesuit high school.
+The following video gives us an idea of how religion permeates a Jesuit high school's daily life and work.

 Private schools come in three religious flavors.
-Heavy-duty, lite and non-sectarian.
-I use the term heavy duty to describe schools where attendance at chapel or mass or religious services of a specific kind is mandatory.
+Heavy-duty, light, and non-sectarian.
+I use the term heavy duty to describe schools where attendance at chapel mass or religious services of a specific kind is mandatory.
 Note: the term applies to just about any religious denomination you care to think of.
-Not simply Christian, Roman Catholic, Quaker or Jewish.
-If religious education and practice is a major part of the school's mission statement and that matters to you and your family, this is an important consideration.
-Schools with a lite religious component are the ones which have less of an emphasis on religious teaching and observances.
+Not simply Christian, Roman Catholic, Quaker, or Jewish.
+If religious education and practice are a significant part of the school's mission statement and matter to you and your family, this is an important consideration.
+Schools with a light religious component are the ones that have less of an emphasis on religious teaching and observances.
 Non-Sectarian schools do not avoid religion.
-They simply stick to a broader or more ecumenical interpretation of religious teachings.
+They stick to a broader or more ecumenical interpretation of religious teachings.

 As you explore schools from the point of view of how they fit into your religious beliefs and requirements, be prepared to ask some probing questions.